SpringRoll/SpringRoll/README.md

 ##Installation

-SpringRoll can be install using Bower.
+SpringRoll can be installed using Bower.

 ```bash
 bower install springroll